pombredanne/Babywalk/README.md

 To improve the idea of proxy filtering.
 The proxy can send `INFO` request instead of `GET` first.
 And resend the `GET` only if the content type is okay.

+Currently the container stops when all URL is fetched.
+Another approach could be that it runs an HTTP server, where status can be quieried and seeds can be uploaded.

 ## Problem reports